OzanMuhcu/DSA210_Term_Project/README.md

 ## **Dataset**

-To make this analysis, I will collect two types of data from Lichess databases:
+To carry out this analysis, I’ll be gathering two types of data from Lichess databases:

 ### **1. Game Data**
 Each game record will include: